HunorTotBagi/reddit-plate-thread-vol-5-analysis/README.md

 ### salary_histograms.pdf
 This PDF file contains two histograms of the 'Salary' column.
 The first histogram shows the distribution in salary range 0 to 10000, the second from range from 0 to 4500

+## Acknowledgements

+The code in this repository was developed by Hunor Tot-Bagi.
+If you find this code useful, consider giving it a star on GitHub.

+If you have any questions or suggestions, feel free to open an issue or contact me at hunortotbagi@gmail.com